Personality-Guided Code Generation Using Large Language Models: Results

-From Table \ref{tab:performance}, we observe that only GPT-4o, DeepSeek-Coder V2, and CodeLlama exhibit slight decreases in pass rates in one or two cases.
+Table \ref{tab:performance} shows that only GPT-4o, DeepSeek-Coder V2, and CodeLlama exhibit slight decreases in pass rates in one or two cases.
 Additionally, in the ``Direct'' mode, GPT-4o and DeepSeek-Coder consistently achieve the highest pass rates among all the LLMs, while CodeLlama has the lowest.

 Based on these observations, we conclude that LLMs with moderate baseline performance may benefit more from personality guidance compared to those with either very strong or very weak baseline performance.
 This is reasonable, as models with excellent performance may already be near their potential, while those with low performance may require more fundamental improvements beyond personality guidance.